Serendip Sanctuary: Australian bustard breeding program

-Brolga Breeding Program
+Brolga breeding program

-Serendip Sanctuary has a breeding program for the native Australian Brolga, Antigone Rubicunda.
-In recent decades, there has been a consistent decline in Brolga populations within South-Eastern Australia mainly due to habitat loss and destruction, collision with utility lines, subdivision of habitats and predation of feral animals including foxes.
+Serendip Sanctuary has a breeding program for the native brolga (Antigone rubicunda).
+In recent decades, there has been a consistent decline in brolga populations within south-eastern Australia mainly due to habitat loss and destruction, collision with utility lines, subdivision of habitats and predation of feral animals including foxes.
 Serendip Sanctuary's rehabilitation and captive breeding procedures follow a three-step process from birth, characterised by age.
-After 24 hours in the brooder post birth, Brolgas are placed in an enclosed room with a heater in close range.
-From 2 days old, Brolgas are placed in larger areas as growth progresses, with a heater being raised higher in height.
-Finally, from 4–5 months old, Brolgas are left permanently outside in a fully open enclosure, still with access to a heater before being completely released into the wild.
+After 24 hours in the brooder post birth, brolgas are placed in an enclosed room with a heater in close range.
+From 2 days old, brolgas are placed in larger areas as growth progresses, with a heater being raised higher in height.
+Finally, from 4–5 months old, brolgas are left permanently outside in a fully open enclosure, still with access to a heater before being completely released into the wild.
 Intense monitoring from birth till 4–5 months old is paramount due to their high fragility during this time, therefore monitoring increases the successful repopulation.